The Tin Man (British horse): Retirement

 The Tin Man remained in training as a nine-year-old and was scheduled to resume his track career in the Cathedral Stakes at Salisbury Racecourse.
 On the morning of 6 June 2021 the gelding was found to be lame after a training gallop and was taken to the Newmarket Equine Hospital where he underwent an operation on a broken cannon bone.
-Announcing the horse's retirement from racing Fanshawe said "It's very sad and it's the end of an era really as The Tin Man has been around so long he’s part of the family.
-I see him every day out of our kitchen window as his box is close to the house and he’s had the same stable since he arrived here eight years ago.
+Announcing the horse's retirement from racing Fanshawe said "It's very sad and it's the end of an era really as The Tin Man has been around so long he's part of the family.
+I see him every day out of our kitchen window as his box is close to the house and he's had the same stable since he arrived here eight years ago.
 It's a shame he's not going to run again.
 I know some people will say we should have retired him last year but he was just enjoying everything so much."

+In April 2022, The Tin Man joined The National Stud as a living legend, sharing a paddock with Cheltenham Gold Cup winner Lord Windermere.